mpragnarok/restaurant-list/README.md

 ​	The page has a dynamic index to show up the content of web page which contains front-end and back-end techniques.
 Front-end part is written in **JavaScript**, **CSS** and **HTML** with **Bootstrap**, back-end part is written in **Node.js** and **Express.js**, server side uses  **MongoDB** with **Mongoose**.

 ​	The dynamic webpage is made up by **handlebars**.
 On top of that, it includes search feature which can search with Chinese, English(Uppercase or lowercase) and category of restaurant.

+​	Additionally, it has login authentication with local strategy and Facebook strategy which create with **passport.js** , users can only look up the restaurants data which they've added.

 ## packages